New Horizons Un-Limited Inc.

 Empowering Caregivers is a website designed to offer a support system to all caregivers.
 The website features a chatroom, a message board, links to resources, articles, newsletters and other suggested readings, and also offers a number of suggested coping strategies.

 Family Caregiver Alliance, is the premier support organization for caregivers.
-They offer an informative website on which you will find specialized information on Alzheimer's disease, stroke, traumatic brain injury, Parkinson's disease, ALS and other disorders and long-term care concerns.
+Via their Family Care Navigator they provide state-by-state resources and information for family caregivers who are providing care to an older or disabled family member or friend.
+Their website also offers information on Alzheimer's disease, stroke, traumatic brain injury, Parkinson's disease, ALS and other disorders and long-term care concerns.
 Their site offers an e-mail support group, encouraging caregivers to exchange ideas and solutions to common difficulties.
-For more information, visit their website or e-mail info@caregiver.org,.
+For more information, visit their website or e-mail info@caregiver.org.

 National Respite Locator Service helps parents, caregivers and professionals find respite services in their state and local areas to match their specific needs.
 There is a "Search for Respite" feature with this service to help find what you need whether it is for the elderly or adult day care services or for therapy/respite camps for kids with autism or other special needs or disabilities.
 Respite is for caregivers to get a break from taking care of kids or the elderly or otherwise with disabilities or chronic or terminal illnesses.
 Respite can occur out of home and in home settings for a length of time depending on the needs of the family and the availability of the resources.
 The service headquarters are located in Chapel Hill, North Carolina.
 You can find out about respite care available in your own state.
 For more information, the address is Chapel Hill Training Outreach Project, Inc., 800 Eastmore Dr. Suite 105, Chapel Hill, NC 27514, Telephone number: (919) 490-5577, Fax number: (919) 490-4905 and TDD number (919) 490-5577.